mflint/SwiftMock/README.md

 mockObject.reject().call(mockObject.function())
 ```

-Mocks are currently strict, but with nice mocks we could also support the newer "verify expectations after" mocking:
+Mocks are currently strict, but with nice mocks we could also support the newer "verify expectations after mocking" style:

 ```
 // prod the system under test